What You Can Expect During Your Cesarean Recovery?

 Hydrate continuously and urinate hourly.
 Adding fiber to your diet to help with constipation along with the stool softener they recommended.
 Papaya can be added to your daily diet as a natural way to regulate your bowels.

 It is recommended not to lift anything heavier than your baby.
-House hold activities like food shopping, cooking dinner, laundry, and heavy lifting should be avoided initially.
+Household activities like food shopping, cooking dinner, laundry, and heavy lifting should be avoided initially.
 Additionally, driving and putting the car seat in and out of the car are not recommended.
 Ask your provider what activities need to be limited or avoided.

 Breastfeeding in the football and side-lye potions are usually preferred initially to avoid putting pressure on the incision site.
 As you heal, and the baby grows, you will move to more traditional positions as needed or desired.

-Consider keeping things you need in arm’s reach.
+Consider keeping things you need within arm’s reach.
 When food is nearby it is easier to stay fueled and hydrated.
 When the phone and remote are easy to access you can reach out as needed.
 Having a diaper changing station on each floor can help to minimize unnecessary bending and lifting.

-Some women experience feelings of disappointment, sadness, and confusion about their cesarean.
+Some people experience feelings of disappointment, sadness, and confusion about their cesarean.
 These emotions are normal but still need to be verbalized and acknowledged.
 Talk with your partner, provider, peers, and family about your experience.
 Some women and couples do best with talk therapy or professional processing.
 Consider asking your provider for a recommendation.

 Call your provider with any of the following:

-- Any sign of infection such as: bleeding, fluid or discharge from the incision, separation of the incision, or a sudden change in redness, swelling, or tenderness of the incision.
+- Any sign of infection such as bleeding, fluid, or discharge from the incision, separation of the incision, or a sudden change in redness, swelling, or tenderness of the incision.

 - A fever over 100 degrees Fahrenheit